spencertipping/tau/doc/Omega.md

 η...      # data
 ```

+This file does not use locks.
+When replaced, `rev` in the _original_ file is incremented to signal to readers that new data is available.
+It doesn't matter whether the update to `rev` is atomic: any change means that the file should be reopened.

+If multiple writers attempt to replace a file, the last one wins; atomicity is provided by the OS.

 ## Ωl
 A header followed by many η values, each framed by its length.
 The header contains a `u64b` length field that describes the number of bytes in the file that are currently valid.